 Balmain look recreated in 3D by Afsha Iragorri

 “When you see luxury, you always wonder how they are made.
-Cut luxury companies have the best pattern makers and the best seamstresses so when you are looking at a garment you try to deconstruct it piece by piece,” says Afsha Iragorri, 3D Fashion and Technical Designer, Browzwear.
+Cut luxury companies have the best pattern makers and the best seamstresses so when you are looking at a garment you try to deconstruct it piece by piece,” says Afsha Iragorri, 3D Fashion Designer and Technical Designer, Browzwear.
 “After completing this project, I realized the many more capabilities of VStitcher and being able to create so freely with the program.
 It definitely helped me come to the conclusion that complex luxury garments are within reach in 3D.”

 There is no doubt that digital transformation is fundamentally reshaping the fashion industry and its future.
-With the rise of 3D technology and virtual reality replacing physical products and samples, many brands have recognized the need to digitize their existing workflows not only to boost their business efficiency but to facilitate a more sustainable product lifecycle.
+With the rise of 3D CAD technology and virtual reality replacing physical products and samples, many brands have recognized the need to digitize their existing workflows not only to boost their business efficiency but to facilitate a more sustainable product lifecycle.
 While luxury brands pride themselves on their authenticity and craftsmanship, the digital world poses endless opportunities for them to digitalize their traditions while contributing to a greener planet.

 Read more about Vogue Scandinavia’s avatar’s first fashion shoot, ‘Dystopian Vacation’ here.